mistakia/nano-community/docs/introduction/why-it-matters.md

 ### The importance of scarcity

 Another core function of money is being a <a href="https://en.wikipedia.org/wiki/Store_of_value" target="_blank">store of value</a>.
-It's important for money to be able to maintain its value and purchasing power over time.
+Money needs to be able to maintain its value and purchasing power over time.
 Scarcity is at the core of maintaining value over time.
 The problem is that all modern money has an inflationary supply, which reduces its value over time, and diminishes its ability to function as a store of value.

-<small>_Note: modern fiat money is inflationary as it is argued that small amounts of inflation drive economic growth and an adjustable monetary supply is an essential tool for governments to respond to economic events._</small>
+<small>_Note: modern fiat money is inflationary as it is argued that small amounts of inflation drive economic growth and an adjustable monetary supply is a tool for governments to respond to economic events._</small>

 Nano is not a replacement for fiat money, but rather an alternate and better form of money.
 One that protects against inflation, corrupt monetary policy, and miners.

 There will never be any more Nano created and dumped into the market, making its Stock-To-Flow `undefined` as you can not divide by zero.

-Nano has no inflation, maintaining it's purchasing power over time.
+Nano has no inflation, maintaining its purchasing power over time.

 ### The importance of self-sovereignty